What lives might be changed, what young person may you mentor, if you endeavored to leave a Godly legacy of Christian hospitality?

 - May they leave somehow better for having been there at all.

-Precious mama, will you be one who leaves a legacy of hospitality?
+Precious friend, will you be one who leaves a Godly legacy of Christian hospitality?

 The ideal Christian home is a far-reaching benediction… Its doors stand ever open with a welcome to every one who comes seeking shelter from the storm, or sympathy in sorrow, or help in trial.
 It is a hospice where the weary or the chilled or the fainting are sure always of refreshment, of warmth, of kindly friendship, of gentle ministry, of mercy.
 It is a place where one who is in trouble may go confident ever of sympathy and comfort.
 It is a place where the young people love to go, because they know they are welcome and because they find inspiration and help there.